stakater/Playbook/content/openshift/cluster-openshift-azure.md

 4. Add an wildcard entry in the Route53/DNS record for the cluster infra load balancer's ip address.

 5. Resize the infra nodes to `DS2_v2` because default DS2_v3 only allows 4 disk to be attached to a node but more disks are required. `DS2_v2` allows 8 disks to be attached.

+#### Issues Faced

+- You cannot manage it completely e.g. it will create self signed certs for the console url, which browsers does not support so it will be Not Secure.

+- You cannot change the count of master and infra nodes.

+- There are very little Azure VM Families, you can chose from the portal, and the default VM doesn't support attaching more than 4 disks per node.